By Bill Mefford

 Further, I do think it is appropriate to acknowledge who is calling us to do this "reclaiming": a group called Sojourners.

 Sojourners is concerned that the religious right is too much in the pocket of donald trump (they are right).
 But this is the same group that was, frankly, too much in the pocket of President Obama.
-While the pockets of trump are considerably more soiled than those of President Obama, being in the pocket of anyone occupying power makes our Christian witness more aligned to being a palace prophet than biblically prophetic.
+While the pockets of trump are considerably more soiled than those of President Obama, being in the pocket of anyone occupying power makes our Christian witness more aligned to being palace prophets than truly biblically prophetic.
 Let me give an example.

 In mid-2014, President Obama could see that his meek efforts to pass any kind of workable immigration reform were foundering.
 So, he decided to issue what was called DAPA, or the Deferred Action for Parents of Americans and Lawful Permanent Residents.
 This followed up on the successful issuance of DACA, or Deferred Action of Childhood Arrivals, which was made available to students brought into the United States when they were children, or who are often called DREAMers.
 DAPA, like DACA, granted deferred action status (meaning they could not be deported) to immigrant parents of DACA recipients who have lived in good standing in the United States since 2010.